About the Mine

 How can I help?

-No matter what the industry says, the history of mining, even “modern mining”, in Montana is extremely poor.
-We have taken the word of the mining industry that mining and the environment can coexists, and each time they are wrong.
-Montanans need to let the Department of Environmental Quality and Governor Steve Bullock know that we are sick and tired of foreign mine companies polluting and ruining our environment.
-Let them know that they need to hold the company to a “Zero Risk” standard.
+Montanans can also write letters to the editor of their local newspaper in opposition to the mine and can continue to let the Department of Environmental Quality and Governor Greg Gianforte know that we are sick and tired of foreign mine companies polluting and ruining our environment.
+Mines in locations as sensitive as the Smith should be held to a “Zero Risk” standard.
 This means the mine has to have zero risk to Sheep Creek, the Smith River and the ecosystems they support.
-Until Sandfire can prove, with near 100% scientific certainty, that they can operate this mine in such a way, the DEQ needs to deny Sandfire a mine permit.
+Unless Sandfire can prove, with near 100% scientific certainty, that they can operate this mine in such a way, we do not believe this EIS or permit is acceptable.